omundy/learn-computers/topics-data-basics.md

 👉 **Try it out**

-Let's confirm the above information about a byte.
-Enter a single character `a` into this [BitCounter](https://lingojam.com/BitCounter) and [ByteCounter](https://lingojam.com/ByteCounter).
+1. Let's confirm the above information about a byte.
+Enter a single alphetical character `a` into this [BitCounter](https://lingojam.com/BitCounter) and [ByteCounter](https://lingojam.com/ByteCounter).
 You should see it is equal to 8 bits and 1 byte, respectively.

-The binary representation of the Latin character `a` is `01000001`.
-But if you plug that sequence into a [Binary to Decimal Converter](https://www.binaryhexconverter.com/binary-to-decimal-converter) it will output not a letter, but the number `65`.
+1. The binary representation of the Latin character `a` is `01000001`.
+But if you plug that sequence into a [Binary to Decimal Converter](https://www.binaryhexconverter.com/binary-to-decimal-converter) it will return not a letter, but the number `65`.
 Why?